animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

 ## The Problem: Scheduled Workflows Are Overcomplicated

-You need to run a multi-step business process on a schedule -- nightly order reconciliation, hourly data syncs, daily report generation.
+You need to run a multi-step business process on a schedule: nightly order reconciliation, hourly data syncs, daily report generation.
 The typical approach?
 Hangfire for scheduling, custom code for the workflow logic, and manual error handling for each step.
 That's three concerns tangled together, plus a Redis or SQL dependency just for scheduling.

 What if you could have:

 - **Zero external dependencies** for scheduling (no Redis, no SQL)
-- **Automatic compensation** if any step fails (saga pattern, built-in)
+- Automatic compensation if any step fails (saga pattern, built-in)
 - **Microsecond execution** instead of milliseconds
-- **Clean separation** between "when to run" and "what to run"
+- Clean separation between "when to run" and "what to run"

 That's exactly what happens when you pair **Coravel** (scheduling) with **WorkflowForge** (workflow orchestration).
+I like that split.
+Took me a while to stop stuffing everything into one scheduler-shaped lump.

 I've built a complete runnable sample that demonstrates this pattern end-to-end: